Academic Success Program

 Dedicated to Your Success

 The Academic Success Program (ASP) is exactly what its title suggests.
 The program offers a variety of services for you to maximize your academic experience at Northeastern University School of Law.
 From study skills to bar prep, the program is dedicated to your success.

-The Assistant Dean for Academic Success, Professor Nick Horan, is available to work with you individually or in a small group setting on exam taking strategies.
+The Assistant Dean for Academic Success, Professor Nick Horan, is available to work with you individually or in a small group setting on exam-taking strategies.

 Thriving in Law School: Time Management

 One of the things you must do in law school, if you aren't already skilled at it, is learn to manage your time.
 You will be assigned so much reading that it is hard to imagine ever doing it all.
 But, if you manage your time effectively, you will maximize your opportunities to keep up on your reading.